Existence of periodic solution for a class of neutral differential equations with impulses: Abstract

 \section{Abstract}

 By applying a Mawhin's continuation theorem of coincidence degree theory, we establish sufficient conditions for the existence of a periodic solution for a class of impulsive neutral differential equations.
 The procedure adopted in this work makes use of a non-impulsive associated equation in order to overcome the difficulties resulting from the moments of impulse effects.
-Under particular assumptions this solution is continuously differentiable on each interval with no impulse effect.

 \textbf{Keywords}: Impulsive neutral differential equations, Coincidence degree, Continuation theorems.